elicorrales/my-first-solana-project-series-II-part-12/README.md

 - pass in command-line arguments to a Rust main.rs
 - convert an ascii string to bytes so as to pass them to the Solana "entrypoint" function
 - in the entrypoint function (in lib.rs) we then convert the bytes back into an ascii string
-- have the on-chain program-to-be (lib.rs) begint to make decisions based on the cmd-line value passed in
+- have the on-chain program-to-be (lib.rs) begin to make decisions based on the cmd-line value passed in